Navigation skipped

 • Is there a minimum opening deposit required to open a new bank account?

 After choosing a new bank, it’s time to open a new bank account.
-You may be able to open the new bank account from the comfort of your own home on your computer or smartphone in a matter of minutes, or you may need to go in person to a local branch.
+You may be able to open one from the comfort of your own home on your computer or smartphone in a matter of minutes, or you may need to go in person to a local branch.

-To open a bank account, you need to provide some personal information including your full name, address, phone number, email, date of birth, Social Security Number (SSN) as well as routing and account numbers from your old bank so you can make a deposit.
-To verify this information, you will likely need to provide a government-issued I.D.
+To open a new bank account, you need to provide some personal information including your full name, address, phone number, email, date of birth, as well as routing and account numbers from your old bank so you can make a deposit.
+To verify this information, you will likely need to provide a government-issued photo I.D. and two non-photo I.D.s from a valid source.

 When opening a new bank account, you can typically transfer funds electronically from your old bank account.
+When opening an account online, you may also have the option to fund it using a debit card from your current bank.
 If you’re opening an account in person, you may be able to transfer funds with a check or a cash deposit.

-Opening a new bank account isn’t hard — but updating where you receive deposits and make payments can take a bit more work.
-To make sure you don’t miss any payments that you receive or send, take an inventory of the transactions associated with your old bank account.
+Opening a new bank account isn’t hard, but updating where you receive deposits and make payments can take a bit more work.
+To make sure you don’t miss any payments that you receive or send, take inventory of the transactions associated with your old bank account.
 These transactions can include:

 • Direct deposit payments from your employer or clients